Workday/prism-python/README.md

 # Prism-Python

-Python client library for interacting with Workday’s Prism API V2.
+Python client library and command line interface (CLI) for interacting with Workday’s Prism API V2.

 ## Install
 You may install the latest version directly from GitHub with: